microsoft/jacdac/services/button.md

     event click @ 0x80

-Emitted together with `up` when the press time is not longer than `click_hold_time`.
+Emitted together with `up` when the press time less than or equal to `click_hold_time`.

     event hold @ 0x81

-Emitted after the button is held for more than `click_hold_time`.
+Emitted when the press times is greater than `click_hold_time`.
 Hold events are followed by a separate up event.